Linuxfabrik/monitoring-plugins/check-plugins/mysql-replica-status/README.md

   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
+  --lag-warning LAG_WARN
+                        Seconds of replication lag at which the WARN flag is raised.
+A value of 0 means any lag (the historic default; matches the mysqltuner cut-off).
+Default: 0 --lag-critical LAG_CRIT
+                        Seconds of replication lag at which the CRIT flag is raised.
+If omitted, lag never escalates to CRIT.
   --severity {warn,crit}
-                        Severity for alerts that do not depend on thresholds.
-                        One of "warn" or "crit".
+                        Severity for alerts that do not depend on thresholds (IO/SQL thread not running, `read_only` disabled).
+One of `warn` or `crit`.
 Default: warn --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds)
 ```